Ansible-Cleanup: A CLI tool to find and remove unused playbooks, tasks, and variables

 ansible-role-auto-upgrade – An Ansible role that automates upgrading Linux operating systems

-The auto-upgrade Ansible role automates regular upgrades of supported operating systems:
+The ansible-role-auto-upgrade Ansible role automates regular upgrades of supported operating systems:

 • Debian-based systems (e.g., Ubuntu, Debian, Linux Mint).
 This role provides a simpler alternative to unattended-upgrades for applying system updates.